DSXiangLi/DecryptPrompt/README.md

 - Exploring ChatGPT’s Ability to Rank Content: A Preliminary Study on Consistency with Human Preferences
 - Towards Better Instruction Following Language Models for Chinese: Investigating the Impact of Training Data and Evaluation
 - LIMA: Less Is More for Alignment :star:
+- Maybe Only 0.5% Data is Needed: A Preliminary Exploration of Low Training Data Instruction Tuning

 ### 提高事实性和解码准确率
 - Trusting Your Evidence: Hallucinate Less with Context-aware Decoding  :star: